 Avoid living rooms, family rooms, kitchens, or other similar places.
-When you approach the tank for handling, care, or daily cleaning, do so calmly and quietly.
+When you approach the

 The same goes for when you show off your leopard gecko to other people.
 Young kids tend to get very excited about animals and reptiles, so make sure to coach younger kids to avoid yelling and shouting as they approach the habitat.

-You should also encourage friends to approach the tank with you quietly.
+You should also encourage friends to approach the

 Another thing to do is to make sure that other devices that emit noise are moved to a different location.
 If possible, move smart speakers like Amazon Alexas, televisions, computers, or radios to a new place to keep your leopard gecko feeling comfortable and safe.